Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 Enter the journal(s) to be included.

 - *Sorting*
 Click the drop-down list to select the sorting mode.
 The following options are available:

- - **normal**
+ - **Normal**
+ Select this option to include all data available matching the previously selected criteria.
- - **by cost centers**
+ - **By cost centers**

-[comment]: <> (Other options possible?)

-[comment]: <> (Altdoku: Das Journal lässt sich nach Kostenstellen und Kostenträgern sortieren und auswerten.
-Bei einer Auswahl in diesem Feld werden nur Buchungen ausgegeben, die den ausgewählten Kostenträger oder Kostenstelle betreffen.
-Stimmt es so?
-Was bedeutet hier "normal"?)
+ Select this option to sort the data by cost center.
+When selecting this option, a new drop-down list is displayed containing the available cost centers.
+ - **By cost units**
+ Select this option to sort the data by cost unit.
+When selecting this option, a new drop-down list is displayed containing the available cost centers.

+ > [Info] The options **by cost centers** and **by cost units** are only displayed if cost centers and cost units have been set up in the *COST ACCOUNTING* tab, see [Cost accounting](./02e_CostAccounting.md).

 - [CANCEL]
 Click this button to cancel your selection.

 - [PRINT]
 Click this button to create the evaluation report in a printable format.
+The evaluation report preview is displayed in a new window.

 ### Balance list